Our People and Capabilities

 - Bomb recovery and analysis: We have two special agent bomb technicians in Kansas City who can test and render safe a variety of explosive devices.
 They respond to calls of suspicious packages or objects and are deployed during bombing investigations, often working closely with our Joint Terrorism Task Forces.
 They gather diagnostic information from the explosives that may be relayed as vital intelligence to local investigators and to the national Terrorist Explosive Device Analytical Center.
 Our bomb techs often work and train with local first responders and law enforcement.

-- Hazardous materials: We have a highly trained HAZMAT team that collects evidence in support of terrorism and criminal incidents involving hazardous materials—including chemical, biological, and radiological materials.
+- Hazardous materials: We have a highly trained Hazardous Evidence Response Team that collects evidence in support of terrorism and criminal incidents involving hazardous materials—including chemical, biological, and radiological materials.
 The team works in concert with local officials and subject matter experts at FBI Headquarters.

-- Translation: The Kansas City Division currently has nine linguists, who are fluent in Russian, Ukrainian, Urdu, Punjabi, Albanian, Italian, Farsi, Serbo-Croatian, Bulgarian, French, and Spanish.
+- Translation: The Kansas City Division currently has 13 linguists who are collectively fluent in Russian, Ukrainian, Urdu, Punjabi, Albanian, Italian, Farsi, Bosnian, Serbo-Croatian, Bulgarian, Macedonian, French, Spanish, Portuguese, Hungarian, Romanian, German, Somali, Arabic, and Mandarin Chinses.
 They translate written documents and audio files for terrorism, espionage, and criminal cases; assist agents by interpreting during live interviews; and provide cultural awareness to agents and other employees.